SegataLab/viromedb/README.md

 The entry point of the pipeline is a set of viromes (Viral-Like-Particle enrichednriched) that are highly enriched for viruses.
 After several steps of clustering and annotation, we release a set of ~45k refined and de-replicated sequences from viromes and metagenomes.

+## 💾 Data availability ##

-The final set of representative sequences is available for future studies [here](http://segatalab.cibio.unitn.it/data/VDB_Zolfo_et_al.html).
-The raw set of non-dereplicated sequences is also available at the same location.
+The final set of **45,872** representative sequences is available for future studies [here](http://segatalab.cibio.unitn.it/data/VDB_Zolfo_et_al.html).
+We also release the raw set of non-dereplicated sequences is also available at the same location.

 ## ▶ Step 0: Virome Assembly ##